natsu-anon/STOWAWAY/README.md

 npm run start channel_id
 ```

+Furthermore, you can use `npm run channels` to print out all channels with ids available to your bot.

-If you are launching from binary:
+If you are launching from binary you can connect to your desired channel with:
 ```
-.\STOWAWAY_v0.2.0.exe channel_id
+.\STOWAWAY.exe channel_id
 ```

+And to print out all available channels with ids run `.\STOWAWAY.exe -c` or `,\STOWAWAY.exe --channels`

+And pass `-h` or `--help` to see usage information (needs improvement).

 ## PGP Encryption
 >There is no killer answer yet.
 Jacob Appelbaum (@ioerror) has a clever response, asking people who say this to then hand him their phone unlocked and pull down their pants.
-My version of that is to say, 'well, if you're so boring then we shouldn't be talking to you, and neither should anyone else', but philosophically, the real answer is this: *Mass surveillance is a mass structural change. **When society goes bad, it's going to take you with it, even if you are the blandest person on earth.**
+My version of that is to say, 'well, if you're so boring then we shouldn't be talking to you, and neither should anyone else', but philosophically, the real answer is this: [M]ass surveillance is a mass structural change. **When society goes bad, it's going to take you with it, even if you are the blandest person on earth.**
 >
 > -Julian Assange

 [I suggest checking out the excellent comp.security.pgp general questions & introduction](http://www.pgp.net/pgpnet/pgp-faq/pgp-faq-general-questions.html).
-For the specifics of how ＳＴＯＷＡＷＡＹ encrypts and decrypts messages Wikipedia's entry on [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) and [Public-key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) are solid launching off points.
+For the specifics of how ＳＴＯＷＡＷＡＹ encrypts and decrypts messages Wikipedia's entries on [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) and [Public-key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) are solid launching off points.

 ## Future Development
 >Not merely was my own mail opened, but the mail of all my relatives and friends — people residing in places as far apart as California and Florida.
 I recall the bland smile of a government official to whom I complained about this matter: **"If you have nothing to hide you have nothing to fear."** My answer was that a study of many labor cases had taught me the methods of the agent provocateur. **He is quite willing to take real evidence if he can find it; but if not, he has familiarized himself with the affairs of his victim, and can make evidence which will be convincing when exploited by the yellow press.**
 >
 > -Upton Sinclar in **The Profits of Religion**

-OH JEEZE BUD
+1. Navigate through all servers & channels available to the bot
+2. `--about`
+3. Handshake protocol performed through DM's (can bots DM each other?)
+4. More PGP features (key + message signing & key revoking)
+5. See who's signed whose keys for a "web of trust".
+6. Humans dm the bot `about` to find out more w/ link to repo

+And in general I need to check out v8 options to see what'd I should bake into the executables

 ## License
 [Do What the Fuck You Want to Public License](http://www.wtfpl.net/)(version 2 or any later version).
 Please take a look at the [LICENSE](LICENSE) file for more information.